 This course is for those of you that know you want to study sport but are still deciding between a career in teaching and coaching.
 You get the best of both with this degree.
 The modular approach to this will enable you to develop an understanding of the lifespan of athletic development of individuals who participate in sport activity, from early childhood fun to elite performance.
 Choice and flexibility are at the heart of this course and we will give you the autonomy to tailor your course to fit you.
 You will learn from the best; our academic team includes ex-senior teachers and an Olympic coach.
 Many of our students graduating from this course go on to teaching, whereas others will go on to work in clubs or as freelance coaches, feeds directly in to our teacher training courses.
+On this course you will: -Develop professional knowledge and understanding of the teaching and coaching processes. -Understand the developmental aspects of children and developing young adults within a physical activity context. -Seize the opportunity to hone your skills and improve your employability through our dedicated work placement options. -Build professional attributes such as communication, teamwork, building positive relationships, and enhancing personal performance.
 Highlights of this course:

 - Allows you to keep your options open

 - Outdoor Education residential trips.

 Our degree course is delivered on a modular basis covering academic and pedagogical studies.
 You will experience a variety of teaching methods across the modules including lectures, group work, seminars, practical workshops and laboratory sessions.
 In addition, there is individual directed work leading to research and enquiry.
 You are assigned an academic advisor who provides a personal link for the entire duration of your time on the course.
 Your own personal expertise and experience is valued to enhance the overall learning of the whole group supplementing the formal university input.

 This is the deadline for applications to be completed and sent for this course.
 If the university or college still has places available you can apply after this date, but your application is not guaranteed to be considered.